XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 | `mptoken.account`      | ️String  | (Required if `mptoken` is specified as an object) The account that owns the `MPToken`.|

 #### 1.6.0.2 `mpt_holders` API (Clio-only)
-For a given `MPTokenIssuanceID`, `mpt_holders` will return all holders of that MPT and their balance.
+For a given `MPTokenIssuanceID`, `mpt_holders` will return all holders of an MPT and their balance.
 This RPC might return very large data sets, so users should handle result paging using the `marker` field.

 ##### 1.6.0.3.1 Request fields